-- 7.8.2.8 An arrow hitting a target face other than the competitor's own target face will be considered as part of that end and scored as a miss (7.6.2.6.7). - 7.8.3 Team Round Time penalties (for details of procedure see the FITA Organizers Manual of the Target Archery Championships): - 7.8.3.1 If a member of a team crosses the 1-meter line too soon the Judge will raise the yellow card or will switch on a yellow light in front of the shooting line.
-This card or light indicates that the competitor will have to return behind the 1-meter line to start over again or be replaced by another competitor with arrows to shoot who must start from behind the 1-meter line. - 7.8.3.2 If the team does not obey the yellow card (or light) and the competitor shoots his or her arrow, the team will lose the highest scoring arrow for that end or lose the value of that arrow if it can be clearly identified by the Judge(s) (in competitions where Judges are assigned to spot the arrows). - 7.8.3.3 The same procedure applies if a team member removes an arrow from the quiver before standing on the shooting line.
+7.8.3 Team Round Time penalties

+(for details of procedure see the FITA Organizers Manual of the Target Archery Championships):

+- 7.8.3.1 If a member of a team crosses the 1-meter line too soon the Judge will raise the yellow card or will switch on a yellow light in front of the shooting line.
+This card or light indicates that the athlete will have to return behind the 1-meter line to start over again or be replaced by another athlete with arrows to shoot who must start from behind the 1-meter line. - 7.8.3.2 If the team does not obey the yellow card (or light) and the athlete shoots his or her arrow, the team will lose the highest scoring arrow for that end.
+This violation will be notified by the judge raising a red card. - 7.8.3.3 The same procedure applies if a team member removes an arrow from the quiver before standing on the shooting line.